prestonlau/prestonlau.github.io/_libraries/storage.md

 <h1>A single codebase, running seamlessly on any device</h1>

-OMH Storage is an Android client library that makes it easy to integrate storage on both Google Mobile Services (GMS) and non-GMS devices.
-It eliminates the need for separate codebases for different Android builds.
+OMH Storage is a client library that makes it easy to integrate storage on all types of devices, running differnet OS platforms.
+It eliminates the need for separate codebases for different app builds.

-With the OMH Storage Client Library, you can easily add Google Drive and other third-party storage to your applications, regardless of whether the device has GMS or not.
+With the OMH Storage Client Library, you can easily add Google Drive and other third-party storage to your applications, regardless of its device types or its OS platforms.
 The library takes care of the technical details, providing a unified interface and components for a consistent storage experience.

 For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
-The same app works without changing a single line of code, supporting multiple storage provider implementations.OMH Maps Client Library is an Android SDK that simplifies the integration of maps on both Google Mobile Services (GMS) and non-GMS devices.
-It provides a unified interface and components for a consistent map experience, eliminating the need for separate codebases for different Android builds.
-This repository contains a detailed Getting Started guide to help developers learn and effectively implement the OMH Maps Client Library into their Android projects.
+The same app works without changing a single line of code, supporting multiple storage provider implementations.

 <div class="container pt-6 pb-6">
   <div class="row">